 - Wash and drain rice 3-4 times until the water runs less milky (it's ok if it's not completely clear).
 You can wash in the rice cooker bowl or a large mesh strainer

-- Add in sliced onion, sliced beef, and corn, respectively
+- Add in sliced onion, corn, and sliced beef respectively

-- Put a pinch of salt and pepper to season the beef
+- Season beef with a pinch of salt and pepper

-- Then, close the lid and set rice cooker to the usual cooking time for rice.
+- Close the lid and set rice cooker to the usual cooking time for rice.
 My rice cooker cooks rice in 55 minutes

 - Once the cooking time is done, mix the rice in a cutting motion to distribute the toppings evenly